Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt-61iyMsA4_2w.md

 # [May 3rd, 2022 Livestream](../2022-05-03.md)
 ## Q&A: Will Gas Masks ever work when you're in Vehicles?
 https://www.youtube.com/watch?v=61iyMsA4_2w
-This question was possibly duplicated with a more recent answer: [May 24th, 2022 Livestream Q&A: Will Mask & Hazmat suit work while driving?](./yt-itoJOUojUJo.md) [https://www.youtube.com/watch?v=itoJOUojUJo](https://www.youtube.com/watch?v=itoJOUojUJo)
+This question was possibly duplicated with a more recent answer: [February 14th, 2023 Livestream Q&A: Why does Gas Mask stop working when in Truck?](./yt-_e4CazslQSo.md) [https://www.youtube.com/watch?v=_e4CazslQSo](https://www.youtube.com/watch?v=_e4CazslQSo)

 ### Topics